 It sets him against German Chancellor Angela Merkel, who publicly supports the ex-Luxembourg leader's appointment.

 EU leaders have traditionally named the Commission head on their own, but new rules mean they now have to "take into account" the results of the European Parliament elections.

 The European People's Party (EPP) - the largest centre-right grouping in the parliament, of which Mr Juncker is a member - won the highest number of seats in May's polls, and he has argued that gives him the mandate.

 But observers say neither he nor any other candidate has managed to obtain a majority so far.
 Some EU leaders, including Mr Cameron, insist that the Commission's priorities need to be redefined first before an appropriate candidate is chosen.

-Commission president is the most powerful job in Brussels, shaping EU policy in key areas such as economic reform, immigration and ties with other global powers.'Stitch-up'
+Commission president is the most powerful job in Brussels, shaping EU policy in key areas such as economic reform, immigration and ties with other global powers.

 Few details from the mini-summit in Harpsund have emerged.
 However, job creation, institutional changes in the EU and structural reforms to boost EU competitiveness were said to be high on the agenda.

 The UK, Sweden and the Netherlands are leading a campaign to block Mr Juncker's candidacy, which has the support of the EPP.

 Before the two-day talks began on Monday, Mr Cameron said he had the support of "all major UK parties" in opposing the appointment.

 He also spoke to the prime ministers of Italy and Hungary, Matteo Renzi and Viktor Orban, by phone to discuss the matter, Reuters reports.